Personality Disorders Medication

 Class Summary

-Some personality disorders produce transient psychotic periods (especially borderline personality disorder), while others (eg, schizotypal personality disorder) feature chronic idiosyncratic ideation of nearly psychotic proportions.
+Some personality disorders (especially borderline personality disorder) produce transient psychotic periods, while others (eg, schizotypal personality disorder) feature chronic idiosyncratic ideation of nearly psychotic proportions.

-Response to antipsychotics is less dramatic than in true psychotic Axis I disorders, but symptoms such as anxiety, hostility, and sensitivity to rejection may be reduced.
-Antipsychotics are typically used for a short time while the symptoms are active.
+Response to antipsychotics in patients with a personality disorder is less dramatic than it is in true psychotic axis I disorders, but symptoms such as anxiety, hostility, and sensitivity to rejection may be reduced.
+Antipsychotics are typically used for a short time, while the symptoms are active.

 The atypical antipsychotics have almost completely replaced the traditional neuroleptics because of their safety margin, but neurologic risks (including tardive dyskinesia and neuroleptic malignant syndrome) are never absent.
 Risperidone and olanzapine are described here; however, quetiapine and ziprasidone may also be used.
-No evidence indicates that any of these has superior efficacy, and each one may have advantages and disadvantages from the standpoint of adverse effects.
+No evidence indicates that any of these has superior efficacy, and each one may have advantages and disadvantages with regard to adverse effects.

 Risperidone (Risperdal)

-Binds to dopamine D2 receptor with a 20-times lower affinity than for the 5-HT2 receptor.
-Improves negative symptoms of psychoses and reduces incidence of extrapyramidal adverse effects.
+Risperidone binds to the dopamine D2 receptor with an affinity that is 20 times lower than it is for the 5-HT2 receptor.
+This agent improves negative symptoms of psychoses and reduces the incidence of extrapyramidal adverse effects.

 Olanzapine (Zyprexa)